 It's actually quite simple.
 Just make sure the ground conductors and (in this case) the pole are at the same potential.
 You do this by using what's called a ground cluster (for metal-enclosed switchgear you can use a grounding mat).

-The ground cluster is simply a chain that wraps around the pole and tightened with a wheel binder.
-You place the cluster just below the worker's feet and then attached to the grounding conductor.
+The ground cluster is simply a chain that wraps around the pole and is tightened with a wheel binder.
+You place the cluster just below the worker's feet and then attach it to the grounding conductor.

 Diagram by A.B.
 Chance Co.

 This effectively makes the worker a bird on a wire.
 If accidental re-energization were to occur there would be no difference in potential across the worker's body.

 As long as the grounds were sized correctly and proper installation practices were followed, the overcurrent devices will trip and the worker will stay safe.

 I hope you found this article useful and if you did please share it using the social media buttons at the bottom of the post!
 Also if you would like some help with your electrical safety program, feel free to contact me anytime.